Where to Find UX Flow Inspiration in 2026 — 7 Sources for Real User Journey Examples

 Where can I find UX flow examples for free?

-Gummble's free tier, App Store screenshots, manual install + capture, YouTube reviews.
-Stacked together, they cover most casual needs.
-For curated organization, Gummble Pro at $9/mo is the cheapest paid option.
+Gummble's free tier, App Store screenshots, manual install + capture, and YouTube reviews are all free options.
+Gummble's free tier gives the fastest curated, category-organized results; the others require more manual digging.
+Stacked together, they cover most casual research needs.
+For curated organization at scale, Gummble Pro at $9.99/mo is the cheapest paid option.

 What's the best paid source for UX flows?

-For most workflows: Gummble Pro at $9/mo — curated by flow category, editorial commentary, free browsing tier.
-For motion-heavy research: Page Flows at $10/mo.
+For most workflows: Gummble Pro at $9.99/mo — curated by flow category, with editorial commentary and a free browsing tier.
+For motion-heavy research: Page Flows at $10/mo, which focuses on video walkthroughs of transitions and timing rather than static screens.

 How do I capture a flow manually?

-iOS: built-in Screen Recording (Settings → Control Center → Add Screen Recording).
-Android: built-in Screen Record.
-Mac: QuickTime → File → New Screen Recording.
+iOS: use the built-in Screen Recording tool (Settings → Control Center → Add Screen Recording).
+Android: use the built-in Screen Record feature.
+Mac: use QuickTime → File → New Screen Recording.
+This method is free but takes roughly 30-60 minutes per flow analyzed.

 Are App Store screenshots enough for flow research?

-No. App Store shows 5-10 marketing screens — only the happy path.
-For real flows, you need Gummble, Mobbin, Page Flows, or manual capture.
+No. The App Store shows only 5-10 marketing screens per app, covering just the happy path with no errors or edge cases.
+For real flow research, you need Gummble, Mobbin, Page Flows, or manual capture — each of which shows the full sequence, not isolated screens.

 What's the difference between Gummble UX Flows and Mobbin's flow recordings?

 Both cover real-app flows.
-Gummble curates by category and adds editorial commentary at $9/mo.
-Mobbin has video recordings + larger library at $16/mo.
+Gummble curates flows by category and adds editorial commentary explaining why each works, at $9.99/mo.
+Mobbin offers video recordings and a larger overall library at $16/mo, better suited to designers who need maximum depth over curation.

 How many flows should I study before designing my own?